Connect Your Cloud Account

 Change Assumed Role per Environment

-If you'd like to override the project's Assumed Role, and use a different Assumed Role for a specific environment, you can create environment variables when deploying the environment, which will allow you to assume a different role.
+If you'd like to override the project's Assumed Role and use a different Assumed Role for a specific environment, set the following environment variables:

-, and set its value to be the role.To customize the duration per environment create a variable called
+- its value to your Org IDTo customize the duration per environment, create a variable called

 ENV0_AWS_ROLE_DURATION